sabbir-subhan/appium-Python/README.md

  with value "1",and second field; "New email address" with value: "test@noggin.com" and visibility rule pointing to "new option list" with value "2")
 - EVENT TYPE: event_for_chooser_fields, should have "event chooser" field (name: "New events chooser") with property "Minimum selected options" set to "1", and second event chooser field inside sub form with name: "New events chooser inside sub form"
-- for Test Cases: Send Photo and Send Video - it is necessary to prepare some photo and video on device before running tests
+- for Test Cases: Send Photo and Send Video - test steps have different order than those in Jira task, because in this way, before running test it is no longer necessary to prepare sample photo and video files on real device, but unfortunately for emulators before running test "test_SendingVideo" tester must copy some video file into the emulator
 - go to OCA webpage - Settings - Settings - Security tab and in section Mobile, uncheck "Encrypt saved data in the app" and "Block jailbroken/rooted devices from using the app"
-- for TC: SentCommunication - create contact with name: "CONTACT_FOR_APPIUM_TESTS" and some email address
+- for TC: SentCommunication - create contact with name: "CONTACT_FOR_APPIUM_TESTS" with email address
+- for Test Case: Assets - assets types named: "asset_with_visibility_rules", "asset_with_max_number_of_fields".
+Asset type with visibility rules must have 5 fields:
+"Name", "New option list" - with options; "1", "2", "3" that options should restore 3 other fields. "field to restore", "New website address" with value: "http://bitnoi.se/" and "New email address"
+-- visibility rules like in TC: Events

 ### **BEFORE EACH NEW RUN OF TESTS:** ###